isomerpages/csc-corp/pages/faq.md

 	<p class="mini-header">Where to Get Assistance</p>
 			<p>Officers can email us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
 If they require assistance on the day of their programme, they can approach the Trainers or Programme Administrators.</p>
 	<p class="mini-header">Replaced Officer Turns Up for Class</p>
 			<p>We will need you to validate the details.
-As soon as you have established who should attend the class, please advise both officers to approach the Programme Administrator or Trainer for further assistance.</p>
+As soon as you have established who should attend the class, please advise both officers to approach the Trainers or Programme Administrator for further assistance.</p>
 	<p class="mini-header">More Questions?</p>
 			<p>If you have any questions not addressed above, you can contact us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a></p>
 			<h4>Request for In-House Training</h4>